 Eurostatistics — Data for short-term economic analysis — shows the evolution of the economic activity in the European Union, euro area and Member States.
 This monthly review gives a synthetic picture of the macroeconomic situation in the recent past.
 It is based on Principal European Economic Indicators (PEEIs), complemented by some business cycle indicators. [+]

 'The ESS Report' gives you an insider's view into the world of European statistics, produced and disseminated by the European Statistical System (ESS).
-The 2016 issue focuses on three major topics: measuring energy efficiency, inequality statistics and managing a modern statistical office in the 21st century.
+The 2017 issue focuses on two major topics: 20 years of the Harmonised Index of Consumer Prices and the circular economy.
 It includes contributions from subject specialists, outlining how they tackle these issues at national level.
-This issue includes the main initiatives of the ESS undertaken last year and features a joint interview with the Heads of the Statistical Institutes of the Netherlands and Slovak Republic.
-The European Commissioner in charge of the statistical portfolio, Marianne Thyssen, is also featured in an interview.
-Finally, we find out from the host of last year's annual meeting of Directors General of the National Statistical Institutes his impressions of this important annual conference and Statistics Netherlands allows us a glimpse into their newsroom. [+]
+This issue also includes the main initiatives of the ESS undertaken last year and features a joint interview with senior managers from the Statistical Institutes of the Malta and Estonia.
+The chairman of the European Parliament’s economic and monetary affairs committee, Roberto Gualtieri, is also featured in an interview. [+]